-· · · · 1 Fresh produce, ready-to-eat products, and packaged food items in the Food Store businesses TARGET 2-1 2 MARK UNIVERSAL ACCESS TO SAFE AND NUTRYTIOUS FOOD UNIVERSAL ACCESS TO SAFE AND NUTRYTIONS FOOD UNIVERSAL ACCESS TO SAFE AND NUTRY TO SAFE AND NUTRY TO SAFE UNIVERSAL ACCESS TO SAFE AND NUTRY T Potential increase in plastic pollution given that most items are packaged in single-use plastics, and potential increases in greenhouse emissions of landfilled organic waste In-store waste segregation Store- and community- based plastic collection and diversion programs Collaboration with external partners in food rescue programs Better inventory management Medicines and medical supplies through Southstar Drug, Rose Pharmacy, and TGP TARGET 3-8 3 mentation Adhieve Universal Health Coverage Potential increase in plastic pollution given that most items are packaged plastic; potential misuse of pharmaceutical products and expired products In-store waste segregation Store- and community- based plastic collection and diversion programs Stringent standards and procedures on prescription drugs and disposal of expired items Job creation through MSME participation across all the Business Units and through the franchise business model offering of Uncle John's and TGP TARGET 8-3 B INSTRUCTION PROMOTE POLICIES TO SUPPORT.
-OB CREATION AND GROWING ENTERPRISES Potential displacement of smaller players in the different retail format spaces • Engaging and empowering MSMEs and franchisees by giving them access to mainstream markets as suppliers to the business units Job creation across all Business Units TARGET 8-5 Potential difficulty in monitoring work conditions across all locations of operations as the Company increases the scale Employee Engagement Programs Policies on compliance with pertinent labor laws and regulations Empowering the Human Resources Department to monitor employee welfare and the effectiveness of grievance mechanisms A diverse workforce and inclusive working conditions 5 mm Achieve gender equality and empower all women and girls women and girls The potential occurrence of gender bias in hiring or advertising.
+Fresh produce, ready-to-eat products, and packaged food items in the Food Store businesses UNIVERSAL ACCESS TO SAFE AND NUTRITIOUS FOOD TARGET 12-3 12 AND AUTOMOTOR STORMS TO SAFE AND NUTRITIOUS FOOD HALVE GLOBAL PER CAPITA FOOD WASTE Potential increase in plastic pollution given that most items are packaged in single-use plastics, and potential increases in greenhouse emissions of landfilled organic waste In-store waste segregation Store- and community-based plastic collection and diversion programs Collaboration with external partners in food rescue programs Better inventory management Medicines and medical supplies through Southstar Drug, Rose Pharmacy, and TGP TARGET 3-8 3 INTERIOR Potential increase in plastic pollution given that most items are packaged plastic; potential misuse of pharmaceutical products and expired products In-store waste segregation Store- and community-based plastic collection and diversion programs Stringent standards and procedures on prescription drugs and disposal of expired items Job creation through MSME participation across all the Business Units and through the franchise business model offering of Uncle John's and TGP TARGET 8-3 8 EMPLOYER COMP.
+PROMOTE POLICIES TO SUPPORT JOB CREATION AND GROWING ENTERPRISES Potential displacement of smaller players in the different retail format spaces Engaging and empowering MSMEs and franchisees by giving them access to mainstream markets as suppliers to the business units Job creation across all Business Units TARGET 8-5 8 BENEARCH MAN AND AND AND AND AND AND AND AND AND A Potential difficulty in monitoring work conditions across all locations of operations as the Company increases the scale Employee Engagement Programs Policies on compliance with pertinent labor laws and regulations Empowering the Human Resources Department to monitor employee welfare and the effectiveness of grievance mechanisms A diverse workforce and inclusive working conditions Achieve gender equality and empower all women and girls The potential occurrence of gender bias in hiring or advertising.
 Propagating a culture of Gender Empowerment from the top level Implementing policies for non-discriminatory hiring.